Code-Institute-Submissions/PaulSweeney-cmd-Benched_24-7-cmd./README.md

 * The page has a dedicated section for each PA (Personal Appearance) announced, I enjoyed how the section is laid out in regards to imagery and information.
 * A hyperlink is found inside the footer on each page which opens up a seperate browser window detailing the gyms policies and procedures, the colour scheme of that documentation matches the site which I found to tie in well.

+## 3. Devices and Browsers.

+* [Google Chrome](https://www.google.co.uk/chrome), [FireFox](https://www.mozilla.org/en-GB/firefox/new/) & [Microsoft Edge](https://www.microsoft.com/en-us/edge) were the browsers used for desktop testing.
+All of which showed no performance flaws or new windows opened when links were clicked.
+* I used an old iPhone 5 to test my site using [Safari](https://www.apple.com/uk/safari/) as well as a Samsung Galaxy A21s to test the site on a bigger screen.
+Both of which showed no distortion or stretched / pixelated imagery.

+## 4. Third Party end user testing.

+* I decided to test my site on a number of colleagues and family members which I advised to act as mutual parties for genuine feedback.
+Most found the site to be professional, the negative feedback I recieved was regarding the Trainer and Member images not sitting evenly between their name and paragraph text.
+This has since been rectified and further details are explained in the 'Bugs & Fixes' section.

+## 5. Bugs & Fixes.